Decoding Digital: Building a Digital Strategy

 - Components of a digital strategy

-- Tools and techniques for building a digital strategy
+- Tools, techniques, and approaches for building a digital strategy

 - Leading digital transformation